osu-tekbots/capstone-website/README.md

 ## Troubleshooting and Helpful Notes

 ### Problem
-The `user_id` columns in the database are `char(64)` and because Google Authentication returns an ID that is often times more than 64 bits, the session variable for userID can't be explicitly referenced in Javascript and will be truncated.
+The `u_uap_provided_id` columns in the database are `VARCHAR(256)` and because Google Authentication returns an ID that is often times more than 64 bits, the session variable for userID can't be explicitly referenced in Javascript and will be truncated.

 #### Solution
 Create a hidden div and echo out the SESSION variable there.
 Then reference that div in the javascript.
-Found in `./pages/viewSingleProject.php`:
+Found in `pages/viewSingleProject.php`: